High Availability deployment walk-through

 - Build a standby server.
 SolarWinds recommends that your standby server has similar or the same specifications as the primary server.

-- Open port 5671 (TCP) on the primary (incoming) and standby (outgoing) servers.
+- Open port 5671 (TCP) on the primary and standby servers for both incoming and outgoing directions.

-- Open ports 4369 and 25672 (TCP) on the main Orion server and its standby server.
+- Open ports 4369 and 25672 (TCP) on the main SolarWinds Platform server and its standby server.
 These ports are not required when protecting additional polling engines.

 - Download and install the secondary server software.